locmai/kms-hackathon/README.md

 ## Introduction

+### Vision Statement
 For unemployed people with low-level skills, the EASY product is a job search consultant that not only connects employers with those who are qualified for the jobs but also helps the unemployed explore their potentials.
 Unlike online application tracking systems which require domain-specific knowledge and resume writing skill, our product’s focus is to provide a simple but effective UI that brings a better UX to all users, making the application process fast and convenient.

+### Features

+We provide Job Recommendation based on the needs of the users, they can do one of the following action to get the job recommendation from our system:

+* Do a quick survey quick our Chat Bot
+* Update CV to our system, we support CV Parsing feature and evaluate to give the best recommendation
+* Describe yourself to our bot and we will provide the best jobs for you based on your profile

 ## Setup